Scouting For Youth With Disabilities

 - A clear and concise medical statement concerning the Scout's disabilities must be submitted by a

-administrator may be submitted.
-For cognitive/emotional disabilities, a statement from a licensed
+may be submitted.
+For cognitive/emotional disabilities, a statement from a licensed psychologist may be

-psychologist may be submitted.
-The statement must state the doctor's opinion that the Scout cannot
+submitted.
+The statement must state the doctor's opinion that the Scout cannot complete the requirement(s)

 - The Scout, his parents, or leaders must submit to the council advancement committee, a written request